g-nvs/NetworkLab/README.md

 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - OPNSense to monitor, block and route network traffic.
-- PiHole to configure a local DNS for the Homelab, as well as a DNS forward over dns.eu servers.
+- PiHole to configure a local DNS for the Homelab, as well as a DNS forward over dns.eu Servers.
 Added a DCHP on top of it to provide IP assignment to Laptops and IoT devices.
 - Prometheus and Grafana Monitoring stack to keep track of both Proxmox and Server's health.
 (Next step would be to enable some automatic notifications in case of warnings)

 ## Steps